lfd/PaStA/README.md

 is compared against all 'upstream' commits (master branch).

 1. Set active configuration
-2. Get dump of a mailing list. (e.g. by using sinntp)
+2. Get dump of a mailing list in Unix-Mbox format. (e.g. by using sinntp)
+3. Store the mailbox file under `PaStA-resources/your-project/resources/mbox`
-3. Run `./pasta cache -upstream -mbox gmane.comp.foobar.dump`
+4. Run `./pasta cache -create mbox`
-4. Run `./pasta analyse mbox -th 0`
+5. Run `./pasta analyse mbox -th 0`
-5. Run `./pasta rate`
+6. Run `./pasta rate`
-6. Your result will be stored in `PaStA-resources/[project]/resources/similar-mailbox`
+7. Your result will be stored in `PaStA-resources/[project]/resources/similar-mailbox`